Gurge44/EndlessHostRoles/README.md

 - Fortune Teller: Setting whether it shows specific roles after completing tasks
 - Merchant: Option to sell Balanced add-ons (based on my opinion)
 - Mortician: Setting whether it has arrows toward dead bodies
-- Oracle: Chance to show incorrect result
+- Oracle: Chance to show incorrect results
 - Mechanic: Settings that determine how many uses it takes to fix Lights/Comms and Reactor/O2
 - Sheriff: Setting whether to display the shot limit next to the role name
 - Tracefinder: Settings that determine the delay in which the arrows show up